USL-VI-ReID/MCL/README.md

 > **_This is the official repository for_**
 > **"Unsupervised Visible-Infrared Person Re-identification under Unpaired Settings"**

-We are preparing a journal extension of this work, and the implement is currently being organized and will be released soon.
+We are preparing a journal extension of this work, and the implement is currently being organized and will be updated soon.

 ## Abstract